Skip to content

 Instrument a Java container for Datadog

-This guide will help you instrument Java applications running as containers in Amazon ECS, enabling generation and collection of logs, metrics, and traces.
+This guide shows you how to instrument Java applications running in Amazon ECS containers.
+OpenTelemetry Collector will be configured to collect the resulting logs, metrics, and traces.

 Things to consider